EntireTwix/Matrix/README.md

 ```cpp
 #include "smat.hpp"
 ```
-and then include the relevant operations for your usecase in the operations folder.
-Be sure to distiguish between 11+/20 depending on what version of C++ you're using, there are compile time advantages to C++20s concepts so I suggesting going with that if you can.
+Then include the relevant operations for your usecase in the operations folder.
+Be sure to distiguish between 11+/20.
+Depending on what version of C++ you're using, there are compile time advantages to C++20s concepts so I suggesting going with that if you can.

-#### Using Cuda
+#### Optional CUDA usage
-after doing the above, for CUDA you can use the included CMake to link the CUDA operations by simply putting
+After doing the above, for CUDA you can use the included CMake to link the CUDA operations by simply putting
 ```cmake
 add_subdirectory(Matrix)
 target_link_libraries(${PROJECT_NAME} matrix_cuda)